Authentication Extensions

 -

-By mounting a volume with the file.
+Mounting a volume with the plugin file.

 -